Train New Model

 The trained classification models are available to reuse in any project and can be added on step 3 of the Project Configuration wizard.

-The classification models trained using Annotation Lab also have attached benchmarking information.
+The classification models trained using Generative AI Lab also have attached benchmarking information.
 The training logs include the confusion matrix, helpful in understanding the performance of the model and in checking if the model is underfitting or overfitting.
 The confusion matrix is also available on the models tiles on the Models page, and is accessible by clicking on the benchmarking icon.

 Visual NER Training

-Annotation Lab offers the ability to train Visual NER models, apply active learning for automatic model training, and preannotate image-based tasks with existing models in order to accelerate annotation work.
+Generative AI Lab offers the ability to train Visual NER models, apply active learning for automatic model training, and preannotate image-based tasks with existing models in order to accelerate annotation work.

 Model Training